 State Estate Tax, Inheritance Tax

-As of 2018 there are six states with inheritance tax, twelve states and DC have state estate tax.
-What is the difference between the two types of taxes.
+As of 2020 there are six states with inheritance tax, and twelve states plus D.C have an estate tax.
+What is the difference between the two types of taxes?
 Estate Taxes are calculated on everything that is owned by the person who died including but limited to life insurance, retirement plans, after tax investment, money in the bank, real property, business interests and things.
 Inheritance Tax is calculated as a percentage of the overall value of what the person inherits.
 Spouses are generally exempt.